-Unless otherwise indicated, all comparisons to the third quarter of fiscal 2008 are to the third quarter of fiscal 2007.
+Unless otherwise indicated, all comparisons for the year ended September 30, 2008 are to the year ended September 30, 2007, and all comparisons to the fourth quarter of fiscal 2008 are to the fourth quarter of fiscal 2007.

 The Company has reported a current-period operating and cash flow loss and has a history of operating and cash flow losses.
 During the quarter ended March 31, 2006, the Company completed its regular impairment analysis which indicated that the estimated undiscounted future cash flows generated by the capital assets were less than their carrying values.
 The carrying values of the capital assets were therefore reduced to fair market value, with a resulting capital assets write-down of \$4,020.
 Where possible, management estimated fair market value using third party appraisals.